redis/redis-doc/topics/cluster-spec.md

 Slave rank
 ---

-A slave does not try to get elected as soon as the master is in `FAIL` state, but there is a little delay, that is computed as:
+As soon as a master is in `FAIL` state, a slave waits a short period of time before trying to get elected.
+That delay is computed as follows:

     DELAY = 500 milliseconds + random delay between 0 and 500 milliseconds +
             SLAVE_RANK * 1000 milliseconds.

-The fixed delay ensures that we wait for the `FAIL` state to propagate across the cluster, otherwise the slave may try to get elected when the masters are still not aware of the `FAIL` state, refusing to grant their vote.
+The fixed delay ensures that we wait for the `FAIL` state to propagate across the cluster, otherwise the slave may try to get elected while the masters are still unaware of the `FAIL` state, refusing to grant their vote.

-The random delay is used to desynchronize slaves so they'll likely start an election in different moments.
+The random delay is used to desynchronize slaves so they're unlikely to start an election at the same time.

-The `SLAVE_RANK` is the rank of this slave regarding the amount of replication stream it processed from the master.
+The `SLAVE_RANK` is the rank of this slave regarding the amount of data replication it has processed from the master.
 Slaves exchange messages when the master is failing in order to establish a (best effort) rank: the slave with the most updated replication offset is at rank 0, the second most updated at rank 1, and so forth.
 In this way the most updated slaves try to get elected before others.

-However if a slave of higher rank fails to be elected, the others will try shortly, so the order is not enforced in a strict way.
+Rank order is not strictly enforced; if a slave of higher rank fails to be elected, the others will try shortly.

-Once a slave wins the election, it obtains a new unique and incremental `configEpoch` which is higher than any other existing master.
+Once a slave wins the election, it obtains a new unique and incremental `configEpoch` which is higher than that of any other existing master.
 It starts advertising itself as master in ping and pong packets, providing the set of served slots with a `configEpoch` that will win over the past ones.

-In order to speedup the reconfiguration of other nodes, a pong packet is broadcasted to all the nodes of the cluster (however nodes not currently reachable will eventually receive a ping or pong packet and will be reconfigured, or will receive an `UPDATE` packet from another node, if the information it publishes via heartbeat packets are detected to be out of date).
+In order to speedup the reconfiguration of other nodes, a pong packet is broadcasted to all the nodes of the cluster.
+Currently unreachable nodes will eventually be reconfigured when they receive a ping or pong packet from another node or will receive an `UPDATE` packet from another node if the information it publishes via heartbeat packets are detected to be out of date.

-The other nodes will detect that there is a new master serving the same slots served by the old master but with a greater `configEpoch`, and will upgrade the configuration.
-Slaves of the old master, or the failed over master that rejoins the cluster, will not just upgrade the configuration but will also configure to replicate from the new master.
-How nodes rejoining the cluster are configured is explained in one of the next sections.
+The other nodes will detect that there is a new master serving the same slots served by the old master but with a greater `configEpoch`, and will upgrade their configuration.
+Slaves of the old master (or the failed over master if it rejoins the cluster) will not just upgrade the configuration but will also reconfigure to replicate from the new master.
+How nodes rejoining the cluster are configured is explained in the next sections.

 Masters reply to slave vote request
 ---

-In the previous section it was discussed how slaves try to get elected, this section explains what happens from the point of view of a master that is requested to vote for a given slave.
+In the previous section it was discussed how slaves try to get elected.
+This section explains what happens from the point of view of a master that is requested to vote for a given slave.

 Masters receive requests for votes in form of `FAILOVER_AUTH_REQUEST` requests from slaves.